Search and Hit Enter

 Pineapple

 Before we get into it: yes, I’m into pineapple on pizza.
 What’s good is good.
 Plus, if you’re a vegetarian, adding pineapple to a vegetarian pizza gives it a distinctly Hawaiian pizza twang.
-Great if you’re avoiding meat for ethical purposes.
+Great if you’re avoiding meat any reason and are a lover of 90’s Australia nostalgia.

 Plantain

-Plantains are low FODMAP in 145g serves per person.
-This equates to around 1 medium plaintain after peeling.
+Plantains are low FODMAP in serves of up to 500g per person.

 Pomegranate

-Pomegranate is low FODMAP in 45g serves, which is roughly 1/4 cup per person.
+Pomegranate is low FODMAP in serves of up to 52g per person.
+In 53g serves, it contains moderate amounts of fructans.
 This makes it great for garnishing salads for a pop of colour and a hint of freshness.
+It contains moderate amounts of fructans in serves of 55g or more.

 Raspberries